Post

 DNS API

-It is a technique used to intercept and manipulate DNS (Domain Name System) queries and responses by injecting malicious code into the DNS API functions within an application or system.
+This technique is used to intercept and manipulate DNS (Domain Name System) queries and responses by injecting malicious code into the DNS API functions of an application or system.

 • GetWindowThreadProcessId